Which country has the greatest number of 3-star restaurants?

 Dining among the stars is not cheap!
 The world’s most expensive 3-star restaurant is Kitcho, located in Tokyo, serving traditional Kaiseki cuisine from chef Kunio Tokuoka.
 The average price per person for a multi-course tasting menu is between €500 and €600.

 Which country has the most Michelin-starred restaurants per capita?

 Switzerland is the most Michelin-starred nation per capita.

-When did the first US Michelin Guide issued?
+When was the first US Michelin Guide published?

 The first US guide came out in 2005 for New York City, and was followed in subsequent years by San Francisco and Chicago.

 Where is the most unexpected location of a 3-star Miceling Guide restaurant?

 Sukiyabashi Jiro wins for most inventive/unexpected location for a 3-star restaurant: the 10-seat establishment serves award-winning sushi by 90-year-old chef Jiro Ono in a basement office attached to Tokyo’s Ginza subway station.
 A documentary, ‘Jiro Dreams of Sushi’ was produced about the chef and his sushi in 2012.

 Which restaurant holds the Michelin Guide record for longevity?